gitxtui/docs/content/en/about/index.md

 {{% blocks/lead %}}

 <div class="lead text-center">
-    Goldydocs is a sample site using the <a href="https://github.com/google/docsy">Docsy</a>
-    Hugo theme that shows what it can do and provides you with a template site structure.<br>
-    It’s designed for you to clone and edit as much as you like.<br>
-    <em>See the different sections of the documentation and site for more ideas.</em>
+    GITx is a TUI helper for learning and using Git, inspired by lazygit.<br>
+    It’s designed to be a helpful companion for both beginners and experienced Git users.
 </div>

 {{% /blocks/lead %}}